Do you remember the time, not long ago, when being on a flight gave you a chance to forget things and simply read a book or watch a movie?

 - The FCC and FAA ban cell phones for airborne use because their signals could interfere with critical aircraft instruments.
 Devices must be used in airplane mode or with the cellular data connection disabled.
 You may use the Wi-Fi connection on your device if the plane has an installed Wi-Fi system and the airline allows its use.

 - Visit FAA’s Portable Electronic Devices page for more information about using consumer electronics on U.S. flights.

 Should voice calls be allowed on a plane?

 Personally, I am quite happy that you can’t use your cell phone on a plane to make calls and, frankly, I hope that never changes.

 Can you imagine being on a 12-hour flight and sitting near someone who is constantly making and receiving calls on their phone?

 I have experienced this really annoying activity on trains many times and let me tell you, there are times when I have wanted to snatch the person’s phone and throw it out of the window, or put it somewhere!
 At least I couldn’t throw it out of the window on a plane.

-To make matters worse, when people do make phone calls on a train they always seem to talk more loudly than normal, which makes it even more annoying, and I am sure the same would be true if they were making phone calls on a plane too.
+To make matters worse, when people do make phone calls on a train, they always seem to talk more loudly than normal, which makes it even more annoying, and I am sure the same would be true if they were making phone calls on a plane as well.

 If you found this article useful then you may also find the following of interest: